RepAdapt/nextflow_snp_calling_computecanada/README.md

 - a minimally filtered vcf (removing SNPs where all indidivuals are homozyogous ALT and any SNP with MQ < 30).
 - 3 depth statistics files per dataset: samples genes depth, samples windows depth and samples whole-genome depth.

-Login to ComputeCanada Narval or Beluga from a login node:
+Login to ComputeCanada Narval or Beluga.
+From a login node do:

 <pre>module purge # Make sure that previously loaded modules are not polluting the installation
 module load python/3.11